 1. Fusion 360 Personal Use License has Expired

-10-days before your 1-year term expires, you will see a countdown at the top of Fusion 360 that shows “Trial Ends in 10 Days.”
+20 days before your 3-year term expires, you will see the following dialog.
 Many people panic when they see this warning; however, there is no need to worry!

 Enter your Email and Password to sign in to your Autodesk Account if you are not already.

 Important: Be sure to sign in with the same email and password that you currently use for Fusion 360.
 You will not have access to your existing files if you create a new Autodesk account.